microsoft/CCF/sphinx/source/users/index.rst

     $ CCF/tests/keygenerator.sh --name=user1
     -- Generating identity private key and certificate for participant "user1"...
-    Identity curve: secp384r1
     Identity certificate generated at:   user1_cert.pem (to be registered in CCF) Identity private key generated at:   user1_privk.pem

 .. note:: See :ref:`developers/cryptography:Algorithms and Curves` for the list of supported cryptographic curves.